tribeplatform/cli/README.md

   $ bettermode create app

 FLAG DESCRIPTIONS
+  -d, --dev  development mode

+    actions will happen in development mode

   -t, --api-token=<value>  your API token

     the API token that you want to use to login in the portal